brainstormforce/sureforms-public/README.md

 SureForms addresses several pain points commonly experienced by website owners:

  - **Complex Form Building**: Form builders often have steep learning curves, convoluted interfaces, or limited customization options.
-SureForms aims to simplify the form-building process, providing a user-friendly interface and intuitive drag-and-drop functionality powered by Gutenberg, WordPress's native block editor.
+SureForms aims to simplify the form-building process, providing a user-friendly interface and intuitive drag-and-drop functionality using WordPress's native block editor.
  - **Design Limitations**: Designers face challenges in creating visually appealing forms.
 Form builders require designers to spend hours trying to figure out settings and options just to get the form look right.
 Or write custom CSS.
 SureForms eliminates these limitations by providing modern and customizable form templates, allowing designers to create stunning forms that seamlessly integrate with their design vision.
  - **Lack of Mobile Friendliness and Accessibility**: Building forms that are mobile-friendly and accessible to all users can be a challenge.
 SureForms priorities mobile-first design and accessibility standards, ensuring that forms created with the plugin are responsive and inclusive, providing a positive user experience across different devices and for users with disabilities.

 In response to these pain points, we set out to create SureForms.
-Our goal is to provide a fresh and innovative form builder that leverages the power of Gutenberg, delivering a seamless and intuitive form-building experience.
+Our goal is to provide a fresh and innovative form builder that leverages the power of native WordPress drag-and-drop builder, delivering a seamless and intuitive form-building experience.

 We want to empower website makers to effortlessly create stunning, modern-looking forms right out of the box, eliminating the need for extensive customization or reliance on external styling elements.